Cadasta/cadasta-docs/en/04-records.md

 To change the location types that you're using, [edit your questionnaire](08-XLSForms.md).

-#### Spatial Unit Quality {#spatial-unity-quality}

-> Need definitions for this section

-If you're using the standard questionnair for your data collection, you'll be asked to define your spatial unit quality using one of the following categories:

-* text
-* point
-* polygon-low
-* polygon-high

 #### Location Acquisition {#location-acquisition}

 If you're using the standard questionnaire for your data collection, you'll be asked to define how your location was acquired.
 You can choose from one of the following categories: